colombia

 Getting Started

 Most companies in Colombia set up as simplified joint-stock companies (S.A.S.); there is no minimum start-up capital requirement as long as at least some capital is present.
-All companies, however, should recruit the services of a lawyer and an accountant to help ensure the set-up of the company is fully legal and compliant.
+All companies, however, should recruit the services of a lawyer and an accountant to help ensure the setup of the company is fully legal and compliant.

-The good news is that Colombia is working hard to strip out much of the red tape and bureaucracy that has hindered the business set-up process in the past.
+The good news is that Colombia is working hard to strip out much of the red tape and bureaucracy that has hindered the business setup process in the past.
 As part of this effort, many of the functions can now be completed online.

 After this, registrations for the Family Compensation Fund, employee health and pension coverage, and the Labor Risk fund should be explored, along with any industry-specific permits and licenses that may be required.
+A Colombian bank account is required for running payroll and remitting tax and social security money.

 Employment Considerations

 Unusually, employment contracts can be terminated by either party for any reason at any time, although there are a number of exceptions, such as those who are pregnant, on health-related leave, or are less than three years from retirement.
+In February 2025, this was expanded to include new or expectant fathers whose partners are pregnant or on maternity leave.
 If the termination is for poor performance (rather than misconduct), 15 days’ written notice is required.
-Probation periods are two months for permanent employees, or the first 20% of the term for those on fixed-term contracts.

 Compensation and Severance